ch1y0w0/ParamScan/README.md

 # ParamScan

-**ParamScan** is a simple Chrome extension for web security enthusiasts and pen testers.
+**ParamScan** is a simple browser extension for web security enthusiasts and pen testers.
 It helps you find URL parameters in a webpage's source code and check if any of them are reflected on the page.
 This is super useful for spotting potential XSS vulnerabilities and other security issues.

 https://github.com/user-attachments/assets/3119f355-0640-4be3-aafa-7d477db0a628

 ## Installation

+#### Chrome
 1. Download the latest release or clone this repo to your local machine:
     `git clone https://github.com/ch1y0w0/ParamScan.git`